- Costa Rica

 USA and Local Mission

 While our mission efforts include significant international presence, they are by no means limited to that arena.
-Our outreach over the years has touched communities in Indiana (for example, Huntingburg, Mt.
-Vernon and of course here at home in Evansville) with funding for local minister support.
+Our outreach over the years has touched Indiana communities i.e. Huntingburg, Mt.
+Vernon and of course here at home in Evansville with funding for local minister support.
 Further from Evansville, we have been privileged to participate in numerous mission and evangelistic efforts throughout the country.
 At Washington Avenue mission work “near home” is equally important with that “across the seas.”

-For many years we have been active in reaching out to our local deaf community and presently minister to a small number of deaf individuals who are members of the congregation.
-You can learn more about this program by clicking on the Hearing Impaired link.
+For many years we have been active in reaching out to our deaf community and presently minister to a small number of deaf individuals who are members of the congregation.

 Mission outreach finds its start in many places at Washington Avenue, not the least of which is our Youth Group.
 Annually our group of enthusiastic, dedicated and energetic young people participate in a summer campaign someplace within the USA to tell the story of Jesus, while at the same time providing church and community service in an area.

 Much of the commentary in this link (and other mission links) has focused on what the Washington Avenue congregation is currently doing in the area of mission evangelism.
 And while communicating that information is important, it is incomplete.
-Looking forward, our Long Range Plan anticipates that we will plant a congregation of the church in our immediate area and a congregation in an international location.
-Reaching out for the Master is never finished…and we are committed to the concept of mission ministry.
+Reaching out for the Master is never finished… and we are committed to the concept of mission ministry.
 Periodic updates will find their way to this link.

 Summer Youth Campaigns and Missions